Rghvs03/TDW_HR082025_CLEANED_DATA/README.md

 - `clean_data`: Final cleaned CSVs ready for use.
 - `Python_scripts`: Contains all scripts used for cleaning and organizing the data.

+> **Note:** Due to GitHub's size limits, large CSV files may not display as tables in the UI.
+For best results, download and open raw files with a spreadsheet editor or pandas.

 Quickly access raw files for reference, clean files for analysis, and scripts to review or reuse the cleaning steps.